-Each student is required to do a PowerPoint presentation, which must be 10 to 20 pages, on a topic related to his/her major.
-Citation is acceptable but not required for your PowerPoint.
+Each student is required to do a PowerPoint presentation, which must be 6 to 12 pages, double-spaced, on a topic related to his/her major.
+Citation in APA style is required for your PowerPoint.

-Professional Electronic Portfolio (E-Portfolio)
+• Professional Electronic Portfolio (E-Portfolio)

-Each student is required to develop and maintain a professional electronic portfolio to be submitted online under "Submit Assignments Here" in Blackboard.
-A professional electronic portfolio is an organized collection of relevant documents and artifacts that showcase your talents and your most relevant skills, and charts your professional growth.
-Students will earn up to eighty (80) points.
+Each student is required to develop and maintain a professional electronic portfolio to be submitted online under "Module 3" in Blackboard.
+A professional electronic portfolio is an organized collection of relevant documents and artifacts that showcase your talents and your most relevant skills and charts your professional growth.
+See examples and more information in Blackboard under "Course Documents and Resources."

-The professional e-portfolio should be done using PowerPoint and must include the following: Required--
+The professional e-portfolio should be done using PowerPoint and must include the following:

+Required--